 If the taxpayer files for an appeal or revision against the notice of demand received then either of the following can occur in the appeal decision:

-The Commissioner will serve another notice of demand for the difference.
-The old amount will be covered by the notice earlier issued.
 For example: Let’s assume that the original amount demanded was Rs.10,000.
-The taxpayer appealed against this amount and subsequently, it was increased to Rs.
-12,000.
-Then the Commissioner will issue a fresh notice only for Rs.
-2,000.
+The taxpayer appealed against this amount and subsequently, it was increased to Rs.12,000.
+Then the Commissioner will issue a fresh notice only for Rs.2,000.

 No new notice will be issued in this case.
 The Commissioner will inform the taxpayer about the reduction, and also apprise the authority with whom the recovery proceedings are pending of the change.
 The proceedings will continue with the reduced amount.

 For example: Let’s assume that the original amount demanded was Rs.10,000.
 The taxpayer appealed against this amount and subsequently, it was reduced to Rs.8,000.
-The Commissioner will NOT issue a fresh notice.
-The old proceedings will continue with Rs.
-8,000.
+The Commissioner will not issue a fresh notice.
+The old proceedings will continue with Rs.8,000.